sous-chefs/apt/README.md

 end
 ```

-### `apt_preference`
+### apt_preference

-This LWRP provides an easy way to pin packages in /etc/apt/preferences.d.
+This resource provides an easy way to pin packages in /etc/apt/preferences.d.
 Although apt-pinning is quite helpful from time to time please note that Debian does not encourage its use without thorough consideration.

 Further information regarding apt-pinning is available via <http://wiki.debian.org/AptPreferences>.

 #### Actions

-- :add: creates a preferences file under /etc/apt/preferences.d
+- `:add`: creates a preferences file under /etc/apt/preferences.d
-- :remove: Removes the file, therefore unpin the package
+- `:remove`: Removes the file, therefore unpin the package

 #### Attribute Parameters